shaik1002/biggitlabbomb/doc/administration/geo/replication/security_review.md

 - PostgreSQL >= 12, Redis, Sidekiq, Puma.

-### How to protect database connection strings, encryption keys, and other sensitive components?
+### How can database connection strings, encryption keys, and other sensitive components be stored, accessed, and protected from unauthorized detection?

 - There are some Geo-specific values.
 Some are shared secrets which must be securely transmitted from the **primary** site to the **secondary** site at setup time.
 Our